datastax/labs/dse-k8s-operator/README.md

 dse-k8s-operator.
 Within a single Kubernetes namespace:

 - A single `DseDatacenter` resource defines a single-datacenter DSE cluster.
-- Two `DseDatacenter` resources with different `dseClusterName`'s define two separate and unrelated single-datacenter DSE clusters.
+- Two or more `DseDatacenter` resources with different `dseClusterName`'s define separate and unrelated single-datacenter DSE clusters.
 Note the operator manages both clusters since they reside within the same Kubernetes namespace.
 - Two or more `DseDatacenter` resources that share the same `dseClusterName`